estrattonbailey/svbstrate/README.md

 # svbstrate [![npm](https://img.shields.io/npm/v/svbstrate.svg?maxAge=2592000)](https://www.npmjs.com/package/svbstrate)
-A low-level functional CSS library.
+A hyper-minimal functional CSS library.
 Includes a CLI for ease of use.

-**Note:** this library requires [postcss](https://github.com/postcss/postcss).
-See the included `postcss.config.js` for configuration.
+**1.8kb gzipped**

+This library assumes some familiarity with functional CSS and authoring quality CSS in general.

+It does not provide:
+1. a grid
+2. breakpoints
+3. colors
+4. a reset/normalize

+However, it's trivial to set up a grid using the provided utility classes, and you probably already have a preferred method of authoring and naming colors and breakpoints 😝 I'd also recommend [normalize.css](https://github.com/necolas/normalize.css), but that's up to you.

 ## Getting Started
 Install normally, then copy the files to your stylesheets directory: